By Chris Dubuque….

 THE ESTATE

 It turns out that Bill did not have many close relatives, so after he passed away, a person with an automotive background was brought in to help liquidate Bill’s cars, memorabilia, and parts.
 This estate manager contacted the local Citroën club (NWCOC) and offered many of Bill’s belongings to club members.
 This is where my memory flashed back to the 1980’s and the red DS model.
 I asked the estate manager if the model was still available and he said it was.
-Without hesitation, I bought it from the estate, having not seen it for 40 years.
+Without hesitation, I bought it from the estate, having not seen it for nearly 4 decades.

 THE MODEL